 How much does umbrella insurance cost?

-You can purchase a $1 million umbrella policy for a few hundred dollars per year.
-The cost of a policy can depend on many factors, including your home’s safety and security features, it’s age and construction and your insurance claims history.
+While you can purchase a $1 million umbrella policy for a few hundred dollars per year, you may pay more or less if you opt for higher or lower umbrella limits.
+Additionally, the cost of a policy can depend on many factors, including your home’s safety and security features, its age and construction and your insurance claims history.

 Should I purchase umbrella coverage if my home has a swimming pool?

 Home features such as swimming pools, fire pits, hot tubs and treehouses increase your liability risk.
-If you or one of your family members sustains an injury on your property, you can rely on your health insurance to help cover the costs.
-But if a guest sustains an injury in your home, you’ll need adequate liability coverage.
+If you or one of your family members sustains an injury on your property, you can usually look to your health insurance to help cover the costs.
+But if a guest sustains an injury in your home, you will need adequate liability coverage.
 Umbrella insurance can help cover medical expenses and legal costs.